Our Impact in 2025

 USPUK obtained charitable status and assembled a team of 10+ Ukrainian women with lived experience to guide displaced Ukrainians through the visa process.

 We established 'consultation desks' in refugee centres in Krakow and Warsaw.
-We began working with Citizens UK and a range of other organisations.
+We began working with Citizens UK and a range of other organisations across the UK.

 2023